oubino/z_disk/README.md

     The following arg is required:
         -i Path to the input parquet datastructure
+        -d run DBSCAN with epsilon and min_samples, specificed in that order, separated by a space

     Note on wsl2 for windows, had to use the following workaround